 Introduction

-In January 2026, I launched a new Airbnb experience in Takamatsu called "A Tour of the Works of Master Kenzo Tange ."
-This Airbnb experience, which takes about an hour and a half, was created based on a somewhat mysterious connection I have had with Kenzo Tange's architecture throughout my life.
-In this article, I will talk about the background to the planning of this experience and the "current value" of his architecture.
+In January 2026, I launched a new Airbnb experience in Takamatsu: "A Tour of the Works of Master Architect Kenzo Tange."
+This Airbnb experience tour, which takes about 1 hour and 30 minutes to participate in, was created out of a somewhat unusual connection to Kenzo Tange's architecture, which I have encountered throughout my life.
+In this article, I will talk about the background that led to the planning of this experience and the "current value" of architecture.

 Takamatsu City is home to two of Kenzo Tange's masterpieces